Chart Color Schemes

 Health performance in Brendale is well below average with considerably higher than average prevalence of common health conditions and to an even higher degree among older age cohorts

-Health data shows significant health challenges in Brendale, with a notably higher prevalence of common health conditions compared to averages, particularly amongst older age groups.
-The rate of private health cover is very low at approximately 49% (1,868 people), compared to the national average of 55.3%.
+Brendale faces significant health challenges with a higher prevalence of common conditions compared to averages, particularly among older age groups.
+Approximately 49% (~1,840 people) have private health cover, lower than the national average of 55.7%.

-Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 11.2% and 8.5% of residents respectively.
-Around 64.3% of residents claim to be free from medical ailments, slightly higher than the Greater Brisbane average of 63.8%.
-Brendale has a relatively high proportion of seniors, with 15.2% (583 people) aged 65 and over.
-Health outcomes amongst these seniors require more attention than those in the broader population.
+Mental health issues and asthma are the most prevalent conditions, affecting 11.2 and 8.5% of residents respectively.
+About 64.3% claim to be free from medical ailments, slightly higher than Greater Brisbane's 63.8%.
+Brendale has a senior population of 15.1%, or 571 people, with health outcomes among seniors requiring more attention than the broader population.

 Frequently Asked Questions - Health